While to some of us these shell-dwelling critters might look less than appetizing, mussels are a favorite seafood the world over.

 - What seafood should you avoid when pregnant?

-Can you eat mussels and clams when pregnant?
+Can you eat mussels when pregnant?

 Yes!
 Like mussels, clams are a type of mollusk, and both are safe to eat during pregnancy.